Joint mortgages

 Joint mortgages FAQs

-Traditionally, a joint mortgage is for two people; however, most mortgage lenders will allow more.
+Traditionally, a joint mortgage is for two people; however, most lenders will allow more.
 Getting a mortgage for three or four people is possible, but this is the maximum most lenders will allow.

 If one of the holders wants to leave the mortgage, for example, if a relationship breaks down, it is possible to get out of it.